shengyanli1982/orbit-contrib/pkg/compressor/README.md

 # Compressor

 **Compressor** is a simple middleware for compressing response data.
-It can be used in `Gin` and `orbit`.
+It can be used in `gin` and `orbit`.
 And designed to be used in improve network transmission efficiency.

 `Compressor` use interface `CodecWriter` to compress response data.
 Now it supports `gzip` and `deflate` algorithm.
 You can also implement your own `CodecWriter` to support other algorithm.